 Although cordless devices require no wires, they do require some device to broadcast a signal.
 For example, a Bluetooth mouse requires a USB Bluetooth transceiver to send and receive signals from the mouse.
 Also, all wireless hardware devices require batteries for power.

-Wireless networks, more commonly known as a Wi-Fi networks, utilize one of the IEEE 802.11 standards for wireless communication.
+Wireless networks, more commonly known as Wi-Fi networks, utilize one of the IEEE 802.11 standards for wireless communication.
 Today, wireless routers that offer Wi-Fi have become common in most homes as a way for computers, smartphones, tablets, and other wireless devices to connect to the Internet.

 Besides wireless networks in the home, there are other broadband wireless solutions, such as EV-DO (Evolution-Data Optimized), Satellite, and WiMAX (Worldwide Interoperability for Microwave Access).
 Smartphones users can also use their smartphone as a wireless hotspot and connect to that hotspot with their computer.

 Smartphones and cell phones

-Today's smartphones and cell phones use many wireless technologies to communicate with the cell towers, Wi-Fi, and other devices.
-To make phone calls the phones use a spectrum of radio waves that allow wireless communication between the phone and the cell tower, which relays the signal to other towers or locations.
+Today's smartphones and cell phones use many wireless technologies to communicate with cell towers, Wi-Fi, and other devices.
+Phone calls use a spectrum of radio waves that allow wireless communication between the phone and cell towers, which relays the signal to other towers or locations.

 Finally, when communicating with other devices (e.g., car, headset, or speakers), smartphones use Bluetooth.

 Other examples of wireless devices

 There are many wireless devices available today.
 To help prevent conflicts between wireless devices, each category of devices have a designated frequency area (spectrum).

 - AirPods and other wireless earphones.